Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 ## **Why is visual testing important?**

 - Visual testing captures defects that other types of UI tests cannot
-- It is essential for ensuring a positive user experience with your application
+- It is essential for ensuring a positive user experience with your app
 - Maintaining a visually perfect UI is important for retaining customers
 - It is important to reduce the revenue impact